TheOriginalOz/Art-of-War-Monty-Sims/README.md

 # Art-of-War-Monty-Sims
-A set of simulations for taking Kasugayama and Kumamoto in the dice game "The art of war"
+A set of simulations for taking Kasugayama and Kumamoto, as well as "stealing" Kasugayama from another player in the dice game "The art of war".